Hello, David from affordable staff and we have?

 She’s definitely part of the team I suppose.

 We send Christmas presents and you know, birthday presents and all that sort of stuff.
-You know she’s just seem to grow to our business.
+You know she’s just seems to grow to our business.

 But how have you found that now?
 Now that you’ve sort of going through the experience and going well,